zinzloun/sec_inter_itis_ggalilei/README.md

 # Internship cyber security course
 This repository collects tools and methodologies used in the context of system security intership
+## Start the Lab
+- Install docker for windows
+- Clone\download this repository
+- Start docker
+- Open a command prompt inside the project root directory and execute the following command: docker compose up --build

 ## Students
 1. Dario Collini
 2. Andrea Di Caro